Alastor, or The Spirit of Solitude: Summary

+The thrilling secrets of the birth of time.

 Once touched by the maddening hand of the supernatural, the Poet restlessly searches for a reconciliation with his lost vision.
 Though his imagination craves a reunion with the infinite, it too is ultimately anchored to the perceptions of the natural world.

 Ruminating on thoughts of death as the possible next step beyond dream to the supernatural world he tasted, the Poet notices a small boat ("little shallop") floating down a nearby river.
 Passively, he sits in the boat furiously being driven down the river by a smooth wave.
 Deeper and deeper into the very source of the natural world he rushes.
 Like the water's surface supports the boat, the supernatural world "cradles" the mutability both of nature and of man.

 As his senses are literally dulled, his imagination helps him sense the spirit's supernatural presence.
 Instead of perceiving the vision through the senses, the Poet imaginatively observes her in the dying images of the passing objects of nature.
 The boat flows onward to an "immeasurable void" and the Poet finds himself ready to sink into the supernatural world and break through the threshold into death.

-When the Poet reaches the "obscurest chasm," his last sight is of the moon.
+When the Poet reaches the "obscurest chasm" his last sight is of the moon.
 As that image fades from the Poet's mind, he has finally attained transcendence to the supernatural world.
 The journey to the very source of nature led, finally, to an immanence within nature's very structure and to a world free of decay and change.